 Step #3 Unplug and focus

-Remember we are taking a cue from our Amish friends and the Amish lifestyle.
+Remember we are taking a cue from our Amish friends and their productive Amish lifestyle.

 Shut those phones off!
-No computer, radio, or television.
+No computer.
+No radio.
+No television.

 Keep your focus on the project at hand and keep your head in the game.
-When you are paying attention to only what is in front of you, you will be amazed at how much you can get done.
-So much so in fact that you may just keep on going doing more than you even thought possible.
+When you are paying attention to only what is in front of you, you will be amazed at how much you can actually get done.
+Completed.
+So much so in fact that you may just keep on going doing more than you ever thought possible.
+No more half-finished chores or projects.

 Step #4 Dress the part